Lisa is an artist who has been trapped in Texas for over a decade. She enjoys photographing weird and wonderful Texas landmarks.

 A Haunting Piece of Local History

-The Woodmen's Circle Home is a group of large, seemingly abandoned red brick buildings that sit on a 15 acre piece of land in Sherman, Texas.
-Since the 1990s, the buildings have fallen into serious disrepair, passing through the hands of one investment group after another, without care or improvements.
+The Woodmen's Circle Home was a group of large, seemingly abandoned red brick buildings that sat on a 15-acre piece of land in Sherman, Texas.
+Since the 1990s, the buildings fell into serious disrepair, passing through the hands of one investment group after another without care or improvements.

 The Supreme Forest of the Woodmen Circle was founded in the late 1800s on a radical idea: to allow women to purchase insurance.
 One of its founding members, Dora Alexander Talley, was the driving force behind the building of the Woodmen's Circle Home.
-She envisioned a home for widowed or retired insured members, and for the orphaned children of members.
+She envisioned a home for widowed or retired insured members and the orphaned children of members.